 Private equity and venture capital firms are increasingly aware of the fact that legislation and policies established in the US and the EU directly influence the value of their investments.
-Investment firms turn to Tiber Creek Partners for assistance in identifying and analyzing global government procurement trends as well as assessing the risks associated with investing in companies that receive U.S. federal and state funding and government contracts.
+Investment firms turn to Tiber Creek Partners for providing detailed analysis identifying and assessing global government procurement trends as well as best-practices to mitigate the risks associated with investing in companies that receive U.S. federal and state funding and government contracts.

 We understand the issues that affect companies in the public health sector, because we helped create this industry.
-We understand how government agencies operate and how to predict and affect the funding that is available for the programs of interest to life science companies Thus, for the investment community, we are able to forecast government priorities and needs – as well as identify federal and state funding available to the biodefense, pharmaceutical, vaccine, diagnostics and industrial biotechnology industries.
+We understand how government agencies operate and how to predict and affect the funding that is available for the programs of interest to life science companies.
+Thus, for the investment community, we are able to forecast government priorities and needs – as well as identify federal and state funding available to the biodefense, pharmaceutical, vaccine, and diagnostics industries.
 This knowledge and experience uniquely positions Tiber Creek Partners to provide political intelligence and industry analysis to the investment community.

 Our multi-disciplinary approach allows us speak to the strength of company portfolios and proposed technical solutions.
 Our team members regularly assist clients with their forecasts, due diligence reviews and investment transactions.
 We regularly assist our clients as they pursue opportunities in the rapidly expanding government-focused efforts in the businesses and industries associated with homeland security, global health, biotech and pharmaceutical R&D.

 Issues that routinely impact our clients and their financial investors include:

 Our experience in representing the investment community – as well as the companies in which they invest – helps us assist both investors and our company clients in obtaining, evaluating, and structuring their financing, while minimizing their risk.